 The shortened certificate lifetime improves security by:

-- Minimizing the risk that private keys are compromised
+- Minimizing the risk of compromised private keys

 - Reducing the time window in which a compromised certificate could be exploited